What Does it Mean to Study Hospitality Management?

 Bachelor's Degrees in Hospitality Management

-A bachelor's degree in tourism and hospitality management is designed to prepare you for a broad range of managerial roles across the hospitality and tourism industry.
-Your curriculum cover industry standards and practices; you can focus on hospitality management; convention and meeting planning; destination services management; travel and tourism; recreation related industries; fundamentals of purchasing; or food and beverage.
-These courses will be supplemented with classes in liberal arts, business, specialized courses in technical applications, leadership, and case analysis applied to the global industry.
+A bachelor's degree program in hospitality management is designed to cover aspects of hospitality management such as: convention and meeting planning; destination services management; travel and tourism; recreation related industries; fundamentals of purchasing; or food and beverage.
+This curriculum may be supplemented by classes in liberal arts, business, specialized courses in technical applications, leadership, and case analysis applied to the global industry.